BIPES/BIPES/docs/get-started/tech-details.rst

 	cd SerialWebSocketServer/
 	python serverSerial.py

 Ready!
-Now access `BIPES <http://bipes.net.br/beta2/ui/>`_, build your blocks.
+Now access `BIPES`_, build your blocks.
 Go to Console, type the IP of the machine with MBed connected to the USB port ad running SerialWebSocketServer, and click Connect.
 Next you can click Run, and the program you run on MBed!

 The figures below show an example to Blink MBed LED!